 Why Gratitude in the classroom

-This journal is intended to refuel and encourage educators, sustaining them as they give so much of themselves to their students.
-It also moves beyond simple introspection, urging teachers to put their gratitude into action by recognizing and affirming their students’ individual strengths and gifts.
-By focusing on a child’s positive attributes versus what they can achieve, we can help them increase their self-esteem in authentic and powerful ways.
-We can even help our students recognize certain qualities in themselves that others have not affirmed.
+This journal is designed to refuel and encourage educators, sustaining them as they pour so much of themselves into their students.
+It goes beyond simple reflection, inviting teachers to put gratitude into action by recognizing and affirming each student’s unique strengths and gifts.
+When we focus on a child’s positive qualities—rather than solely on what they can achieve—we nurture authentic self-esteem and help them see their own value.
+In doing so, we may even help students recognize qualities in themselves that no one has affirmed before.

 Benefits of this Journal